aynp/cache-benchmark-old/README.md

 This program aims to impliment various cache eviction techniques and write policies.
 There will be tests in order to test the best performing technique for various testcases.

+> [!WARNING]
+> The project will undergo drastic changes in it's design, structure and featues as I'm still learning rust.

 ## Design
 ### `storage` module
 - Abstracts the working of cache and disk storage